cdown/chrisdown.name/source/_posts/2013-11-03-exit-code-best-practises.md

 ---
 layout: post
 title: Best practises when designating exit codes in command line programs
-description: How to use exit codes in accordance with standards, and in a sane way.
 ---

 There is one thing which I frequently see in command line applications,